eroesch/2019-20-PYM0FM/index.md

           (found in
           <code>/Applications/Utilities</code>).
           See the Git installation <a href="https://www.youtube.com/watch?v=9LQhwETCdwY ">video tutorial</a>
           for an example on how to open the Terminal.
+(I personally like to use <a href="https://www.iterm2.com/">iTerm2</a> instead).
           You may want to keep
           Terminal in your dock for this workshop.
         </p>